Dagbon is deeply grateful to Akufo-Addo – Ya Na

 “Today is a special day in the life of the people of the North.
 A moment of pride which reflects the development through which Yendi, and for that matter, Dagbon, has gone through the last three years,” the Ya Na said.

-“His Royal Majesty Ndan Ya Na Abukari II, wish to express his gratitude for the inviable contribution of Dagbon Malti Naa I, His Excellency Nana Addo Dankwa Akufo-Addo, President of the Republic of Ghana and the people for the ensuring peace we enjoy today in Dagbon.”
+“His Royal Majesty Ndan Ya Na Abukari II wishes to express his gratitude for the enviable contribution of Dagbon Malti Naa I, His Excellency Nana Addo Dankwa Akufo-Addo, President of the Republic of Ghana and the people for ensuring peace we enjoy today in Dagbon.”

 “I wish to state categorically that the state of Dagbon is being affirmed with each passing day and is a factor of peace and stability in the country.”